vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

           name: vqtrong
 ```

-::: np
+::: new-page

 ### 2.2.
 Color palette

 [Changing color](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/) is to select colors for 2 main groups:

--   the primary color which is used for the header, the sidebar, text links and several other components.
+-   The primary color which is used for the header, the sidebar, text links and several other components.
--   the accent color which is used to denote elements that can be interacted with, e.g. hovered links, buttons and scroll-bars.
+-   The accent color which is used to denote elements that can be interacted with, e.g. hovered links, buttons and scroll-bars.

 Both of them can be changed in `mkdocs.yml` by choosing a valid color name.
 As this page is intent to be printed on paper, I choose the white color as the primary look and feel, and the deep orange color for interactive elements.